uvoelkel/cberryfb/README.md

     Exit and save

-Note: you could also add the cberry sources before make oldconfig and then select it when running it.
+note: you could also add the cberry sources before the `make oldconfig` step and then select the module when running it.